-Table 58.
+Table 107.
 Event mapping table

-Window element Description Select: When you place your mouse over the words all or none, the words become underlined as links. • Click all to select all the rows of filters.
+Window element Description Select: When you place your mouse over the word all the word becomes underlined as a link. • Click all to select all the rows of filters.
 You can then click Delete at the bottom of the list to delete all the previously defined filters.
-Click none to clear all the rows of filters Restriction Filter Contains the filter.
+Click all again to clear all the rows of filters Restriction Filter Contains the filter.
 Policy Name Contains the name of the policy that triggers when the event matches the restriction filter.
 Active Selected to activate the filter or cleared to deactivate the filter.
 Chain When chaining policies, select the Chain option for each event mapping that associates a restriction filter with a policy name.
 See the Policy Reference Guide for more information.
 Move Use the arrows to change the position of the filters in the table.
 The order of the filters is only important when you select to stop testing after the first match.
 Edit To edit a filter, click the Edit button next to it.